hajimes/mmh3/paper/paper.md

 # Summary

-This decade has witnessed the rapid evolution of artificial intelligence (AI), notably in the field of natural language processsing (NLP), as represented by the popularity of OpenAI’s ChatGPT.
+This decade has witnessed the rapid evolution of artificial intelligence (AI), notably in the field of natural language processing (NLP), as represented by the popularity of OpenAI’s ChatGPT.
 Another important advancement in computer science and engineering is found in the field of the Internet of Things (IoT), a crucial component of ubiquitous computing, as represented by the development